social-protocols/jabble/README.md

 <br/>*a reply with votes*

-**However, not all votes count equally!**.
-Your votes on a post get more weight if you **read and acknowledge convincing replies** to that post made by other users.
+**However, not all votes count equally!** Your votes on a post get more weight if you **read and acknowledge convincing replies** to that post made by other users.

 ## Convincingness

 Jabble scores replies based on *how convincing they appear to be*.
-A reply is given a high convincingness score if users who have considered that reply are more or less likely to upvote the post being replied to.
+A reply is given a high convincingness score if users who have considered that reply are more likely to upvote the post being replied to (and vice versa).
 For example, if a post containing a video has a reply claiming that the video is fake, users who see that reply may be less likely to upvote the video.

 SCREENSHOT
 <br/>*a reply with a convincingness score*

-Jabble will place the replies with the highest convincingness score at the top, in order to make sure as many people as possible are exposed to the most convincing replies, and have a chance to respond to them.
+Jabble will place the replies with the highest convincingness score at the top, in order to make sure as many people as possible are exposed to the most convincing replies and have a chance to respond to them.

 ## The Big Idea: Informed Content

 The idea is simple.
 If one user shares information that might influence other people's votes, then people should have a chance to consider that information when deciding how to vote.

-Disinformation, misinformation, clickbait etc. are all fundamentally the same thing: **misinformed content**: information that people spread, but that they wouldn't if they knew more.
+Disinformation, misinformation, clickbait etc. are all fundamentally the same thing: **misinformed content**, information that people spread, but that they wouldn't if they knew more.
 But the antidote to misinformation is information.

 Jabble combats misinformation, and promotes more informed content, by identifying and promoting: